EpocDotFr/chat/README.md

 ## Dev (local) mode

-The server is using gevent and gevent-websocket for the websocket transport.
+The server is using gevent and gevent-websocket for Socket.IO's websocket transport.

 ### Install